Dignity Health and the University of California: A Longstanding Partnership Now in Jeopardy

-Dignity Health and the University of California have partnered for decades to deliver high-quality medical services throughout the state.
-With a shared history of compassionate, skillful care, Dignity Health and UC provide a “safety net” that protects the health and wellbeing of millions of diverse Californians.
+For decades, Dignity Health and the University of California have partnered to deliver high-quality medical care throughout the state.
+Built upon a shared history of compassionate, skillful care, our partnership has taken on health inequity, making access to quality health care possible for thousands of Californians in underserved communities.
+The partnership provides a “safety net” that protects the health and well-being of millions of diverse Californians.
+And today -- in response to the Covid-19 pandemic -- our partnership has enabled the launch of key programs for care delivery and community vaccine distribution.

-The joint UC Davis-Mercy Merced Cancer Center serves more than 13,000 patients from across the region every year, providing high-quality radiation oncology services and other critical specialized care from UC experts.
-And St. Joseph’s Medical Center in Stockton partners with UCSF to give patients access to cancer clinical trials that would otherwise be out of reach.
+- Joseph’s Medical Center in Stockton partners with UCSF to give patients access to cancer clinical trials that would otherwise be out of reach.

 There is no question that partnerships like these expand access to health care for more Californians.
 But some are suggesting that the University of California should not partner with faith-based nonprofit organizations like Dignity Health to offer this care.

 At the core of the concern is whether UC physicians are impacted by Dignity Health’s Catholic affiliation when they are practicing in Dignity Health hospitals.
 Catholic hospitals like Dignity Health’s agree to uphold Catholic values, such as serving the poor.
 Catholic hospitals also agree not to perform certain services such as elective abortions, elective sterilization, or in-vitro fertilization.

 Several respected health care organizations, including the California Medical Association and California Hospital Association, have expressed public support for these partnerships.
 You can voice your support to continue these vital health programs by submitting comments directly to the UC Regents.

 Frequently Asked Questions About Dignity Health – and the Dignity Health – UC Partnership

 Why are partnerships between healthcare providers – like ours with the University of California – important?